jfreeze/horizon/docs/proxmox.md

 ## Proxmox Configuration File

-The resulting config file for this example FreeBSD VM configuration in Proxmox.
+Below is the resulting config file for this example FreeBSD VM configuration in Proxmox.
 ```
 agent: 1
 boot: order=virtio0;ide2;net0